How To De-Slop A Codebase Ruined By AI (with one skill)

 - 0:00 — Talking-head setup.
 The author opens directly to camera in a home-office setting, not with code.
 That matters because the claim is conceptual and cultural first: he is pushing back against executive/social-media narratives before showing tooling.

-- 1:02 — Markdown skill documentation.
-The frame shows an `improve-codebase-architecture` document with a glossary and “deepening opportunities.”
-Visually, this proves the “skill” is not a black box; it is an instruction artifact that teaches Claude how to inspect architecture.
+improve-codebase-architecturedocument with a glossary and “deepening opportunities.”
+Visually, this proves the “skill” is not a black box; it is an instruction artifact that teaches Claude how to inspect architecture. - 1:34 — GitHub file viewer for

-- 2:04 — Module/interface/implementation diagram.
+LANGUAGE.md.
+The visible glossary includes depth, seam, adapter, leverage, and locality.
+The author is literally pointing the model and the viewer at a domain language.
+The screen matters because the workflow depends on making implicit software-design concepts explicit. - 2:04 — Module/interface/implementation diagram.
 A rectangular module is split into a small top “Interface” and a larger “Implementation.”
 This makes the key architectural criterion visible: reduce what callers must learn while preserving capability behind the boundary.

 - 3:05 — Deep versus shallow module diagram.
 The deep module appears as a tall block with a thin interface; the shallow module as a flatter shape.
 This visual anchors the entire “de-slop” process: find shallow abstractions and deepen them.